 BURSARIES – Thanks to the generous support of the Alliance for Registered Homeopaths, we are able to offer a limited number of bursaries.
 Enquiries to email@example.com

 Details about the course syllabus and content can be found HERE.

 Every student fills in an assessment form after completing the course so that we can make sure we are getting things right.
 These are anonymous so that people feel free to tell us both the good and the bad.
-(Luckily, in sixteen years, there has been very little bad!)
+(Luckily, in nineteen years, there has been very little bad!)

 ‘It was certainly ”wellie level” – very down to earth and practical.
 I was amazed at the results as were the sceptics on the course’